wcat-dev/wcat-scanner-docs/docs/deployment.md

 ## Getting Started

-The quickest way to deploy the suite on the server is to install the `WCAT-Scanner` CLI by running `cargo install wcat_cli` on the server or in a Dockerfile and run the `a11ywatch start` command either in `CMD` or as a sidecar on your instance.
+The quickest way to deploy the suite on the server is to install the `WCAT-Scanner` CLI by running `cargo install wcat_cli` on the server or in a Dockerfile and run the `wcat-scanner start` command either in `CMD` or as a sidecar on your instance.

 ## Docker

-Another simple way to deploy is to use the [@wcat/a11ywatch](https://hub.docker.com/r/a11ywatch/a11ywatch) docker image.
+Another simple way to deploy is to use the [@wcat-dev/wcat-scanner](https://hub.docker.com/r/wcat-scanner/wcat-scanner) docker image.
 By the default the main entry to the graphQL, and gRPC server starts on port 3280.

 ## CLI